AyeCode/userswp/readme.txt

 == Changelog ==

 = 1.2.40 - 2025-08-TBD =
-* Asign default role to new user before user inserted - CHANGED
+* Assign default role to new user before user inserted - CHANGED

 = 1.2.39 - 2025-08-07 =
 * Frontend body class for the user type - ADDED